Our Enhancement & Enrichment offer for children and young people

 Early education and care can have a huge educational and emotional impact both short and long term.
 We have created a pack of activities and resources for carers to use with our youngest children to support their development.
 We work with carers, parents and social workers to model how to use the resources.
 There is a range of fun activities designed to stimulate enjoyment while developing key skills.

 Reading for pleasure is so important it’s now part of the national curriculum, and magazines for children play an important role in that, as well as books.
-This is why we have subscribed to Storytime magazine for all children in years 1-4.
+This is why we have subscribed to Storytime magazine for all children in years 2,3 and 4.
 Each magazine is packed with brilliant tales for both boys and girls and each magazine includes a pack of resources relevant to each edition.
 The magazine is delivered monthly directly to the child’s home address.

 Pictures, short stories and activities open the door to the most reluctant readers, so to encourage our young people in KS4 to continue reading and help spark their interests, we offer all our young people in years 10 & 11 a free annual subscription to a magazine of their choice.

 Britannica magazine is a new non-fiction monthly magazine filled with amazing facts, extraordinary feats and awe-inspiring true-life stories.
 As well as the magazine, children who receive the magazine have free access to the digital edition.
 The magazine goes out to children in year 7 and 8